-So why is there a rise in the number of thefts being filed?
-Officials say its because credit card statements arrive in January and people are reconciling their budgets and noting discrepancies.
+So why is there a rise in the number of theft claims being filed?
+Officials say it is because credit card statements arrive in January and people are reconciling their budgets and noting discrepancies.
 While online identity theft is also on the rise, people also travel heavily during December and January, leaving their homes exposed to burglars.

 There are a few things you can do to protect your home while you are away:

-- Avoid posting your vacation plans on social media, and refrain from posting pictures until after you've returned home.
+- Avoid posting your vacation plans on social media, and refrain from posting pictures until after you have returned home.

-- Continue your snow or lawn service, especially if youre going to be away for more than a week.
+- Continue your snow or lawn service, especially if you are going to be away for more than a week.
 Overgrown trees and shrubs are a red flag.
-Keeping shrubbery maintained, also keeps your home visible so burglars cant hide undetected.
+Keeping shrubbery maintained, also keeps your home visible so burglars cannot easily hide undetected.

 Dangers of Violent Home Invasions

 Another threat facing homeowners is violent home invasions.
 Unlike a typical burglary, home invaders often conduct extensive research before entering a home.
-Criminals will spend the time to properly target a person or residence so make sure that you do not give them an easy clues that you are not at home.
-Additionally, you may already have an excellent alarm system right at your fingertips that you havent even thought about: electronic car keys with a built-in alarm.
+Criminals will spend the time to properly target a person or residence so make sure that you do not give them any easy clues that you are not at home.
+Additionally, you may already have an excellent alarm system at your fingertips that you may not have thought about: electronic car keys with a built-in alarm.
 Safety experts suggest keeping them in your bedroom in the event of an emergency.
 Sometimes the loud noises from an alarm can scare off potential burglars.